-We’re working to remove abortion from Queensland’s Criminal Code through our #itsnot1899 campaign.
+We’re a small group of volunteers working to remove abortion from Queensland’s Criminal Code through our #itsnot1899 campaign.

 Why #itsnot1899?
 Because 1899 was when Queensland’s abortion laws were written into our Criminal Code – where they have remained, virtually untouched, criminalising abortion, ever since.
 Medical practice, societal expectations, and our understanding of human rights and personal freedoms have all come a long way since 1899.
 It’s time our abortion laws reflected that.

 We believe that laws criminalising abortion are the single biggest barrier to abortion access and reproductive choice in this state, and that they affect disadvantaged Queenslanders at a vastly disproportionate rate.

 Our #itsnot1899 campaign seeks changes to the law which would:

 - maximise reproductive rights and freedoms by giving Queenslanders the legal right to seek abortion;

 - provide the legal certainty necessary for doctors and healthcare professionals to provide best patient care for Queenslanders; and

 - bring the law into line with contemporary medical practice and community expectation.